Phantom Feed

 While we've exhausted almost all endpoints in the /phantomfeed

-base URL, there are some more new ones in the other backend at /backend
+base URL, there are some more new ones in the other app at /app

 .
 This is used for the marketplace and contains some middleware to verify the JWT, and check if the user is an administrator: